Shygois/PW-Generator/README.md

 THEN the password is either displayed in an alert or written to the page
 ```

 Here's a screenshot of my deployed app.
-Once you hit generate password that will prompt the critera
+Once you hit generate password that will prompt the criteria

 ![screenshot:](https://user-images.githubusercontent.com/77821135/108631905-247f5700-7421-11eb-9b23-dbb2035c3ecd.jpg)